CodyBontecou/blog/src/convert-reactjs-component-to-vuejs.md

 ### Styling the component using CSS

-For this component, I am using a `main.css` file placed within the `assets` directory.
+For this component, I am using the `main.css` file placed within our `assets` directory.
 Here is the css used within this component:

 ```css
 /* assets/main.css */